 - Number of Cigars Smoked for Review: 2

-The Tatuaje “Frank” is a pleasure to look at.
+The Frank is a pleasure to look at.
 It sports a beautiful dark chocolate colored broadleaf wrapper with a few veins running up and down the length of the cigar.
 It’s a bit toothy and has a nice oily look to it.
-Connecticut Broadleaf has never been the prettiest wrapper, but personally I think its imperfections give it its beauty.
+Connecticut broadleaf has never been the prettiest wrapper, but personally I think its imperfections give it its beauty.
 It doesn’t have a strong aroma at all.
 I get a faint tobacco aroma and I get just a bit of cedar and chocolate on the pre-light draw.

-The cigar’s First Third starts off very mellow in my opinion.
+The cigar’s first third starts off very mellow in my opinion.
 It’s definitely on the lower end of medium body for me.
 I get a nice aged cedar flavor as well as a tiny bit of leather.
 There is a little bit of spice but not as much as you would expect.
 It’s a very mild start so far.
 The ash doesn’t hold long at all.
 It falls off after just after an inch or so.
 The draw and burn are perfect.

-The Second Third is picking up nicely.
+The second third is picking up nicely.
 The cedar is still present as well as the leather but now I am getting a nice roasted nut flavor.
 The cigar has also taken on more of a creamy profile, especially on the finish.
 The spice has all but died.
 The cigar is a solid medium body at this point.

-The Final Third is easily my favorite part of the cigar.
+The final third is easily my favorite part of the cigar.
 The broadleaf wrapper is starting to show more of the flavor it’s known for and the cigar has taken on a deeper, richer flavor profile.
 The cedar has turned to a nice oak flavor and the leather has increases considerably.
 I also get a nice roasted coffee bean flavor as well as a pleasant, sweet nuttiness with a hint of chocolate.
 It’s nice and creamy through the nose but the spice has yet to show its face again.

-- This cigar started off much more mild than I anticipated!
+- This cigar started off much more mild than I anticipated.
 I also was expecting a little more spice but it just wasn’t to be.
-If you are looking for that “Pepin spice” you won’t find it here.
+If you are looking for that “Pepín spice” you won’t find it here.

-- I really enjoyed the aged cedar in the beginning but it just wasn’t enough for my palette.
+- I really enjoyed the aged cedar in the beginning but it just wasn’t enough for my palate.
 I was left wanting more.
 However, The cigar picked up significantly at the end and showed rich creamy coffee and leather flavors that I have grown to love in broadleaf wrapped cigars.
 It was bitter sweet because up until then I was pretty much bored with the cigar.

-- The Burn, draw and overall construction were absolutely perfect.
+- The burn, draw and overall construction were absolutely perfect.
 I didn’t need to touch it up once.